BeverlyAb/YOUC_Event_Page/README.md

 **Required Must-have Stories**

 * Relies on user's (clubs/vendors/anyone) to post events
-* Kinda like facebook where a user can say (going, interested)
+* User can say (going, interested)
-* Sort based on event popularity/recent
+* Sort based on location
 * Mapkit!!
 * Login
     * Guest mode
     * Persistent login
 * Suggestions(based on user preferences - major, interests, location)
 * Target Market: Clubs/events that aren't specifically heard on facebook
-* For mall events that are cool, but not known by the majority
 * Displays Events Nearby
 * Displays Events that the user is going to
 * User can Create Events
+* Includes profile and login/logout functionalities

 **Optional Nice-to-have Stories*
  * Other universities/colleges can use